How To Expedite a Passport: Your Essential Guide to Hassle-Free Adventures

 Note: None are accepting walk-in services and all require advance appointments.
 Facilities that accept appointments are post offices, clerks of court, libraries, and local government offices.
 And, all facilities accept different payment forms.
 You will need to determine the payment forms accepted before you attend your appointment.

-3. Complete the new passport form DS-11.
-Use the Governments checklist to avoid making a mistake that could slow the procedure.
+- Complete the new passport form DS-11.
+Use the government’s checklist to avoid mistakes that could slow the procedure.

 How To Expedite A Renewal Passport

-Some countries require travelers to have at least six months of validity on their passports when applying for a visa or entering their country.
-Travelers should apply for a renewal passport at least six months before their existing one expires.
+Some countries require travelers to have at least 6 months of passport validity when applying for a visa or entering the country.
+Travelers should apply for a passport renewal at least 6 months before their existing passport expires.
 Ideally, nine months is safer, given the current backlog and delays.

 The easiest way to renew an existing passport is online; however, you will still need to mail in your current passport.

-1. Complete the new passport form DS-82 online.
-Use the Governments checklist to avoid making a mistake that could slow the procedure.
+- Complete the DS-82 online passport form.
+Use the government’s checklist to avoid mistakes that could slow the procedure.

-2. Send your application form of payment and expiring passport.
+- Send your application form, payment, and expiring passport.
 Use Priority Mail Express with the U.S. Postal Service via trackable mail.
 This way, you can track when your application arrives.

 A “Child Passport” is a passport for minors under 16.
-The child has to visit a passport acceptance facility or regional agency for these passports in person.
+The child must visit a passport acceptance facility or regional agency in person to obtain these passports.

 A child’s passport requires the consent and attendance of both parents.
-If one parent cannot make it to the appointment, a consent form or evidence of why they can not be present is necessary.
+If one parent cannot attend the appointment, a consent form or evidence of why they cannot be present is required.

 Note: None are accepting walk-in services and all require advance appointments.
 Facilities that accept appointments are post offices, clerks of court, libraries, and local government offices.
 And, all facilities accept different payment forms.
 You will need to determine the payment forms accepted before you attend your appointment.

-3. Complete the new passport form DS-11 or the renewal form DS-82.
-Use the Governments checklist to avoid making a mistake that could slow the procedure.
+- Complete the new passport form DS-11 or the renewal form DS-82.
+Use the government’s checklist to avoid mistakes that could slow the procedure.

 Passport Expedited Fees

-• The fee for expediting a passport is $60.
-There’s also a same-day delivery fee of $35.
+- The fee for expediting a passport is $60.
+There’s also a $35 same-day delivery fee.

-• If you use a third party to expedite a passport, you will also have to pay fees for their service.
+- If you use a third party to expedite your passport, you will also have to pay their service fees.

 FAQs About How To Expedite A Passport